 Your photo library holds all your photos, albums, slideshows, and print projects.
-If your photo library is large, and you want to free up storage space on your Mac, you can move your photo library to an external drive.
+If your photo library is large, and you want to free up storage space on your Mac, turn on iCloud Photo Library and use Optimize Mac Storage, or move your photo library to an external drive.

-Before following these steps, you should back up your photo library using Time Machine or by manually copying the library to an external storage device.
+Before moving your library to an external drive, you should back up your photo library using Time Machine or by manually copying the library to an external storage device.

 Prepare your drive

 You can store your library on an external storage device, such as a USB or Thunderbolt drive formatted as APFS or Mac OS Extended (Journaled).1 Find out how to check the format of your external storage device.

 To prevent data loss, Apple doesn't recommend storing photo libraries on external storage devices like SD cards and USB flash drives, or drives that are shared on a network.